yixianwang/yixian-site/content/notes/a_concepts.md

 - CompletableFuture

 ### In SpringBoot, the difference between Controller and RestController annotation
+- @RestController contains @Controller and @RespondBody.
+- if we only use @Controller to Controller class, we also have to add @RespondBody manually.

 ### Bean Scopes
 1. Singleton(default).
 The IoC container creates only one instance of the bean, and reuses it whenever that bean is requested.
 This is the default cope in Spring.